 bits-pilani.ac.in Listed by dragonforce Ransomware Group

-On June 20, 2026, the Indian university BITS Pilani appeared on the leak site of the dragonforce ransomware group after internal files were exfiltrated during a ransomware attack.
+On June 20, 2026, the Indian university BITS Pilani appeared on the leak site of the dragonforce ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.

 Public reporting indicates that BITS Pilani, a premier private research university with five campuses across India, had data stolen in a ransomware incident.
 The university, founded in 1964 and designated an Institution of Eminence, maintains highly selective admissions with a reported 1.47% acceptance rate and operates a distinctive 0% attendance policy paired with mandatory industry immersion programs.

 Available reporting describes the exposed material as internal files.
 The exact number of individuals affected remains unknown.
 The data was posted to the group’s leak site, which is accessible via the Tor network.
-No confirmed details have emerged about the specific types of personal information contained in the files, though university networks typically hold records on students, alumni, faculty, and staff.
+No Reported Details have emerged about the specific types of personal information contained in the files, though university networks typically hold records on students, alumni, faculty, and staff.

 Why This Matters for You and Your Family